 - Your course syllabi;

 - A list of any ongoing commitments you may have that impact your schedule (i.e. jobs, organizations, sports, etc.); and

 - Your calendar/planner (if you currently use one).

-We also help students connect with the other academic support services, such as peer academic & writing tutoring services at Learning Services http://www.etown.edu/offices/learning/.
+We also help students connect with the other academic support services, such as peer academic & writing tutoring services at the Learning Zone http://www.etown.edu/offices/learning/.